 I don’t like being a stay-at-home mom…It’s Boring

-I take my daughter to story times at the library, classes and play times at The Little Gym, and any free or cheap activities offered by the community – free movies over the summer, carnivals, petting zoos, you name it!
+I take my daughter to story times at the library, classes and play times at Gymboree, and any free or cheap local activities – free movies over the summer, carnivals, petting zoos, you name it!
 But I never feel very excited to go.
 In fact, I distinctly do NOT like going to story time.
 But I know that it’s great for my daughter’s development, and that she loves getting out with other kids and trying new and different things, so I take her to everything I can find.

 I like drawing with my daughter and helping her to act out movies with stuffed animals…for about 30 minutes.
 Then I kiss and hug her and encourage her to keep playing while I pick up around the house or do a little writing.
 I’m not the type of mom that likes or wants to play one-on-one all day long.

 Honestly, I believe that playing by herself has helped her to develop an amazing imagination.
 Or maybe that’s just what I tell myself to feel better about it.